 - 3.1 SUPREME COURT JUSTICES - 3.1.1.
-All Supreme Court Justices are responsible for having a working knowledge of the SGA Constitution, the SGA Bylaws, the SGA Senate Rules, parliamentary procedures, and the Oklahoma Open Meeting and Open Records Acts. - 3.1.2 There shall be a training workshop the first week of each semester.
-This workshop shall be mandatory for all justices. - 3.1.2.1 The training workshop will be conducted by a member of SGA leadership including but not limited to the Student Body President, Student Body Vice President, Senate Speaker, Senate Vice Speaker, Chief Justice, or their designee.
+All Supreme Court Justices are responsible for having a working knowledge of the SGA Constitution, the SGA Bylaws, the SGA Senate Rules, parliamentary procedures, and the Oklahoma Open Meeting and Open Records Acts. - 3.1.2 There shall be a training workshop the first Wednesday of each semester.
+This workshop shall be mandatory and all new justices. - 3.1.2.1 The training workshop will be conducted by a member of SGA leadership including but not limited to the SGA President, Vice President, Senate Speaker, Senate Vice Speaker, Chief Justice, or their designee. - 3.1.3 If a justice is unable to attend the required training, they need to thoroughly review the materials with one member of SGA leadership including but not limited to the SGA

-- 3.1.3 If a justice is unable to attend the required training, they need to thoroughly review the materials with one member of SGA leadership including but not limited to the Student Body President, Student Body Vice President, Senate Speaker, Senate Vice Speaker or Chief Justice within six (6) weeks of being sworn in. - 3.1.4 Failure of a justice to complete the required training within six (6) weeks of being sworn in will result in removal from office. - 3.1.5 All Supreme Court Justices are required to meet once a month to review amendments and changes made to the SGA Bylaws and SGA Constitution and discuss what is happening within SGA. - 3.1.6 The Supreme Court shall consist of no more than seven (7) justices, including the Chief Justice. - 3.1.7 Supreme Court Justices are to serve on the Student Conduct Committee.
+President, Vice President, Senate Speaker, Senate Vice Speaker or Chief Justice within six (6) weeks of being sworn in.

+- 3.1.4 Failure of a justice to complete the required training within six (6) weeks of being sworn in will result in removal from office.
+Upon removal, the Senate Vice-Chair shall place an announcement in the classified section of the O'Colly announcing the Justice's removal.
+The ad shall be bold-faced and include the removed justice's name. - 3.1.5 All Supreme Court Justices are required to meet once a month to review amendments and changes made to the SGA Bylaws and SGA Constitution and discuss what is happening within SGA. - 3.1.6 The Supreme Court shall consist of no more than seven (7) justices, including the Chief Justice. - 3.1.7 Supreme Court Justices are to serve on the Student Conduct Board.